-These options of stacking their minions are the opponent’s best bets for protecting his or her minions.
-This position is exceptional at attacking minions that will be played but it makes it easy for your opponent to drop into the perfect provoke position (see example #1 below) along the bottom wall.
+These options of stacking their minions are the opponent’s best bet for protecting his or her minions.
+Position two is exceptional at attacking minions that will be played but it makes it easy for your opponent to drop into the perfect provoke position (see Example 1) along the bottom wall.

 Aggressive Stance (Position Six)

 If instead the enemy general elects to move two vertical they will not be able to position their provoke minion in such a way that you can not dispel it and then attack the enemy general.
-The fact that your opponent has only the options of giving up the maximum amount of freedom of movement to get a perfect provoke, have unprovoked spaces next to their general, or be in a position that they can still be attacked with the use of a dispel is what makes position Six the most aggressive of the positions.
+Position six is the most aggressive of the positions because your opponent has to choose to give up the maximum amount of freedom of movement to get a perfect provoke, have unprovoked spaces next to their general, or be in a position that they can still be attacked with the use of a dispel.

 Defensive Stance (Position Three)

 This is the most defensive positioning available.
-It allows you to play a minion immediately away from your opponent (in the example position seven) and it becomes very difficulty for them to get to that minion.
-In addition it allows you a two part play in which you would move immediately away (Again position seven) and then play a minion were you stood thereby body blocking your opponent.
+It allows you to play a minion immediately away from your opponent on position seven and it becomes very difficult for them to get to that minion.
+In addition it allows you a two-part play in which you would move immediately away (gain position three) and then play a minion where you stood thereby body blocking your opponent.

 Reviewing Today’s Lesson

--A Clearing Position is used to maintain aggressive posturing towards your opponent’s minions.
+– The Clearing Stance is used to maintain aggressive posturing towards your opponent’s minions.

-– The Defensive Position consists of a two-part maneuver that lets you withdraw on the following turn or protect a minion that turn.
+– The Defensive Stance consists of a two-part maneuver that lets you withdraw on the following turn or protect a minion that turn.

 Next on the “Temple of Enlightenment”

-Michel’s idea to give the series this sort of Zen theme it was pretty cool imho, but while I could write it I had to concentrate a lot on the theme and I won’t be maintaining that for this retrospective.
+Michel’s idea to give the series this sort of Zen theme was pretty cool, but while I could write it I had to concentrate a lot on the theme and I won’t be maintaining that for this retrospective.

 Alright, I will get off my soap box.
 Thank you guys for reading.
 I hope that your future success comes from the hard work you put in today.